 In addition, because there is an imbalance in the acid/base, pathogenic bacteria start to populate the stomach and esophagus where they are not supposed to be and contribute to symptoms.

-The solution is to eat more alkaline forming foods.
+The solution to acid reflux is to eat more alkaline forming foods.
 Most people eat more acidic forming foods from proteins and grains and processed foods and not enough vegetables to neutralize it.
 One of the best ways to get more alkaline forming foods into your diet is to eat more fermented or cultured foods.

 A very easy and tasty beverage to incorporate into your daily diet is … kombucha!
 I bet you knew I would say that!
 Kombucha is a great way to add enzymes, probiotics and it is alkaline forming in the body!
 Start by taking an ounce or two with meals and soon you will see a difference in your digestion!